amazon-science/eideticnet-training/README.md

 EideticNet is a PyTorch-based framework for training neural networks that can learn multiple tasks sequentially without [(catastrophic) forgetting](https://en.wikipedia.org/wiki/Catastrophic_interference).
 It accomplishes this iterative pruning, selective deletion of synaptic connections on a task-specific basis, and parameter freezing.
 The available pruning methods are [Taylor expansion-based pruning](https://openaccess.thecvf.com/content_CVPR_2019/html/Molchanov_Importance_Estimation_for_Neural_Network_Pruning_CVPR_2019_paper.html), Lp-norm weight magnitude pruning, and random pruning.

+See [Eidetic Learning: an Efficient and Provable Solution to Catastrophic Forgetting](https://arxiv.org/abs/2502.09500) for an example of research conducted by training `EideticNet`s.

 # Features

 - For each task on which a network is trained, accuracy is preserved perfectly.